 The Contents of the Crisis Core Reunion Collector’s Edition includes the following:

-- There is also a physical letter written by Aerith for Zack which showcases one of the most heartfelt key items between the two characters.
+• Aerith also writes a physical letter for Zack, which showcases one of the most heartfelt key items between the two characters.

-- All of these Collector’s edition items are neatly packed in a carton which is designed after a confidential letter box, bearing close resemblance to the letters Zack receives from NPCs inside the game.
+• All of these Collector’s edition items are neatly packed in a carton designed after a confidential letter box, bearing a close resemblance to the letters Zack receives from NPCs inside the game.

 Which Is The Best Edition?

-Ultimately, we have to go for the Hero’s Legacy Edition from Best Buy solely for that beautiful steelbook physical copy which, if you can get your hands, will ultimately feel worth the purchase.
-The steel book doesn’t cost any extra money as it comes free with the game from the retailer.
+Ultimately, I have to go for the Hero’s Legacy Edition from Best Buy solely for that beautiful steelbook physical copy, which, if you can get your hands, will ultimately feel worth the purchase.
 If there is any way that you can acquire it through another deal or third-party dealer, then be sure to try scoring it for your PS4, PS5, or Switch.

 However, if you’re on PC, then we simply suggest grabbing the Standard edition as the Artbook and mini soundtrack may sound tempting, but at the end of the day, it’s your preference if you want to invest in them.